jrie/kisslib/README.md

 ### Tested working on
 * Debian Sid/Unstable and Stretch/Testing (Tested @ 28.12.2016)
-* Debian Jessie/Stable requires the "kisslib-jessie" binary and special compilation due to code changes (28.12.2016)
+* Debian Jessie/Stable requires "kisslib-jessie" or related "kisslib-jessie.c" due to earlier library versions (28.12.2016)
 * more to come...

 ### File support and usage